Shivamsaiyan455/Shivamsaiyan455/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Artificial Intelligence & Data Scienc in Mumbai University.
+- 🎓 &nbsp; Studying Artificial Intelligence & Data Science in Mumbai University.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.